Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 None!
 I dare you to break this version without de-compiling it!

-## Compatibility Issues:

-I am currently aware that this mod breaks Ramune's SeaglideUpgrades.
-I'm working on a fix over the next few weeks for either v0.1.5 or v0.2.0.

 ## Update News:

-v0.2.0 on the way!
-It may have a promised release feature!
+v0.2.5 on the way!
+It may have a promised Addon!

 ## Some other notes:
 I will update source code every time a (somewhat) major version is released (Example: v0.2.0, v0.3.0, etc. Or a promised feature or different feature gets added)

-Discord User: Law Abiding Troller.
-I am in the Subnautica Moding discord server as LawAbidingTrollerIsOkAtMods.
+Discord User: Law Abiding Modder.
+I am in the Subnautica Moding discord server as Law Abiding Modder.
 DM or Ping me there.
 # Changelog
 ## v0.1.0 (basically what this mod added to the game)